Henauxg/ghx_proc_gen/README.md

 </div>

-With Model synthesis/Wave function Collapse, **adjacency constraints** are provided as an input to the algorithm, and internally, a solver (AC-4 in this case), will try to generate a solution with satisfies those constraints, very much like a sudoku solver.
+With Model synthesis/Wave function Collapse, **adjacency constraints** are provided as an input to the algorithm, and internally, a solver (AC-4 in this case), will try to generate a solution with satisfies those constraints.

-Altough it can be applied to do texture synthesis (mainly with bitmaps), `ghx_proc_gen` focuses more on grid-based use-cases such as terrain or structures generation.
+Altough it can be applied to do texture synthesis (mainly with bitmaps), `ghx_proc_gen` focuses more on grid-based use-cases such as terrain or structures generation with the following goals of being:
+- Fast.
+As much as possible, the core of the algorithm is implemented to be fast; if and when an API operation may hurt performances, this will be clearly visible.
+- Output format agnostic.
+Models are just numbers in the core algorithm, and how you interpret them in the generator's results is up to you (3d objects, 2d sprites, texts, colors, ...).
+- Ergonomic
+- Well documented (`#![warn(missing_docs)]`)

 # Quickstart